wazo-platform/wazo-dbms/README.md

 =========

-xivo-dbms is a Debian package that is responsible to install and upgrade the database management system (postgresql) used by XiVO.
+xivo-dbms is a Debian package that is responsible to install and upgrade the database management system (postgresql) used by Wazo.